BUY 2 SINGLE PRODUCTS - GET 20% DISCOUNT

 Clothing is the first line of defense against the sun.
 How do different items of clothing affect how well you are protected?
 Here are some ground rules:

-Dark clothes - black and navy, absorb more UV rays than lighter colors such as white and pastels.
+Dark clothing: Black and navy absorb more UV rays than lighter colors such as white and pastels.
 For example, a plain white cotton t-shirt gives an SPF of only about 10.

 As a rule of thumb - the more intense the shade, the better protection the clothing will provide.